-To get started with New Relic Browser: From the New Relic menu bar, select Browser.
-This is the starting point to add apps to New Relic Browser.
-If you have already added apps, the Browser applications index automatically appears.
+To get started with , go to one.newrelic.com and select browser at the top of the page.
+If you have already added apps, the browser applications index automatically appears.

 Browser apps index features

-The index shows a list of your application names, their color-coded health status, and user experience summaries, including:
+The index shows a list of your application names, their color-coded health status, and user experience summaries based on the current time frame selected in the time picker.
+This includes:

 - Page load time, SPA response time, and throughput (pages per minute)